Cognitive Development: Moral Education for Ages Twelve to Fifteen Years

 01. Identify and eventually improve/modify the aspects of movement and skill in a chosen activity

-02. Explore and apply strategies to develop and refine efficient and safe movement skills
+02. Explore, apply and reflect on strategies to develop and refine efficient and safe movement skills

 03. Participate in a range of physical activities and increase awareness of the health benefits of a specific activity or movement

-04. Suggest and organise participation opportunities in physical activity options for members of the adolescent community, e.g., activities at local community leisure centres and sport complex’s, activities in local bushland or seaside, ocean or river environments
+04. Suggest, implement and reflect on participation in physical activity options for members of the adolescent community, e.g., activities at local community leisure centres and sport complex’s, activities in local bushland or seaside, ocean or river environments

-05. Explore the benefits of physical activity, research the types of activity that occur in the adolescent community and their impact on participants, and develop tools to help individuals in the adolescent community improve safe execution of a variety of movements as well as manage balance of time spent engaged in active and passive occupations.
+05. Develop, explore, analyse and evaluate tools to help individuals in the adolescent community improve safe execution of a variety of movements as well as to manage balance of time spent engaged in active and passive occupations.

-06. Explore how physical expression and movement may be linked to culture and society
+06. Explore and analyse how physical expression and movement may be linked to culture and society

 07. Plan, implement, and evaluate the effectiveness of, physical expression and movement activities that have been modified to allow successful inclusion of all participants